sjentsch/lsjDocs/Ch12/Ch12_Regression_01.rst

 However, something that can never be stressed enough is that you should *always* look at the scatterplot before attaching any interpretation to the data.
 A correlation might not mean what you think it means.
-The classic illustration of thit is “Anscombe’s Quartet” (:ref:`Anscombe, 1973
+The classic illustration of this is “Anscombe’s Quartet” (:ref:`Anscombe, 1973
 <Anscombe_1973>`), a collection of four data sets.
 Each data set has two
 variables, an *X* and a *Y*.
 For all four data sets the mean value for *X* is 9 and the mean for *Y* is 7.5.
 The standard deviations for all *X* variables